lf-edge/eve/docs/README.md

-Because of how heterogenous all these initial boot environments are, EVE uses a number of techniques to maintain a single image that can be booted in a variety of different scenarious.
+Because of how heterogenous all these initial boot environments are, EVE uses a number of techniques to maintain a single image that can be booted in a variety of different scenarios.
 You can read about this in greater details in the [booting EVE](BOOTING.md) section of our docs.

 Regardless of the initial boot environment, though, after GRUB is done